BioNCphilic/bioncphilic.github.io/index.md

 * https://github.com/emit-sds/emit-main/wiki/Repository-Guide

 ### NEON Data & Resources
 This is hyperspectral raster data distributed in an open HDF5 format in UTM projection showing scaled reflectance.
 Each file contains all 426 reflectance bands for a single 1 km by 1 km tile.
 * https://www.neonscience.org/data
 * https://github.com/NEONScience/VITALS/blob/main/setup/setup_instructions.md
 * https://github.com/NEONScience/VITALS/tree/main

 ### My Jupyter Notebook for our project can be found [HERE](https://github.com/NEONScience/AOP-EMIT/tree/rneff)
+Note: we are in the early stages of this project which will be completed in August 2025.

 #### Sources:
 * Bueno, I. T., Silva, C. A., Anderson-Teixeira, K., Magee, L., Zheng, C., Broadbent, E. N., Zambrano, A. M. A., & Johnson, D. J. (2025).
 Aboveground Biomass and Tree Mortality Revealed Through Multi-Scale LiDAR Analysis.
 Remote Sensing, 17(5), 796. https://doi.org/10.3390/rs17050796